stlee42/BuenosAiresMono/README.md

 ### `cv01`: variants of zero ###
 ![Variants of zero](doc/variants_of_zero.png)

-The glyph was included but not used in the original Inconsolata.
+The zero without slash was included but not used in the original Inconsolata.
 Feature tag `zero` is inappropriate here because zero is slashed by default in this font.
 Some programming fonts include dotted zero in lieu of slashed zero.

 1. plain zero (without slash)
 2. dotted zero